GarroNinja/PasteShare/README.md

 - Vercel Postgres

 ## Advanced Features

+### Password Protection
+PasteShare supports password protection for sensitive content.
+When creating a paste, you can enable password protection and set a password.
+Anyone trying to access the paste will need to enter the correct password to view its contents.
+This provides an additional layer of security beyond the unlisted paste option.

 ### Syntax Highlighting and Themes Support
 PasteShare supports over 15 different languages for syntax highlighting with over 30 themes and automatic language detection.
 Users can manually select both language and theme for optimal code readability.